Trump posts then deletes graphic of himself as Jesus, blasts Pope for opposing war

 Trump also said he preferred the pope’s brother, adding “He gets it!” and urged Leo to “focus on being a Great Pope, not a Politician.”

-The comments come amid growing tensions between the two figures, particularly over the ongoing war involving Iran.
+The comments come amid growing tensions between Trump and the Pope, particularly over the ongoing war involving Iran.
 Pope Leo has spoken out against the conflict, condemning what he described as escalating violence and calling for peace.
 The Pope, understandably, has quoted the words of Christ in scripture in his criticisms by saying that it is the Peacemakers who are blessed.

 Speaking to reporters Monday while traveling from Rome to Algiers, Leo gave some more context to his criticisms.
 “I have no fear of the Trump administration, or speaking out loudly of the message of the Gospel, which is what I believe I am here to do,” he said.
 When asked about Trump’s remarks, the pope added: “It’s ironic — the name of the site itself.
 Say no more," referring to Truth Social.